 Modern white ant baits are designed to be eaten by the termites and taken back to the nest to be shared.
 The fact that white ants have cannibalistic instincts increase the effectiveness of this treatment!

-Can White Ant Invasion Be Prevented?
+There Aren’t Any Obvious White Ant Signs, But An Invasion Be Prevented?

 Whilst there are no guarantees in life, there are amazingly effective building products designed to act as barriers to termite invasion.
 These barriers are non-toxic, permanent and generally don’t require maintenance.